Envek/osakarubykaigi-threads-callbacks/slides.md

 <div class="mt-15 text-2xl">

 - Blocks are primarily used as callbacks
-- Blocks can be executed in a different threads
+- Blocks can be called from other threads
 - And this thread can be different each time!
   - Think twice before using `Thread.current`
-- Blocks can be executed with a different receiver

 <hr class="my-15" />